-To help you find the numbers you need to be paying attention to, we've compiled the ultimate guide to sales metrics.
+To help you find the numbers that you should be paying attention to, we've compiled this ultimate guide to sales metrics.

 - Sales KPIs by Team Type